Travel tips to stay safe in Australia

 Stay out of the sun, stay near your vehicle and keep hydrated.

-Sit under a shady tree if there is one nearby or use your tarpaulin to as a lean-to shade barrier.
+- Sit under a shady tree if there is one nearby or use your tarpaulin as a lean-to shade barrier.

 Remember to leave your itinerary with someone who cares and will alert the authorities if you haven’t checked in!